xonic/contract--front-end-dev/Front-End Development Contract Template.md

 Then, when your final payment has cleared, copyright will be automatically assigned as follows:

 You’ll own the code that I write for this project.
-I give you source files and finished files and you should keep them somewhere safe as I'm not required to keep a copy.
+I give you source files and finished files and you should keep them somewhere safe as I’m not required to keep a copy.
 You own all elements of text, images and data you provided, unless someone else owns them.

 I love to show off my work and share what I’ve learned with other people, so I reserve the right, with your permission, to display and link to your project as part of my portfolio and to write about it on websites, in magazine articles and in books.

 ## Payments

-I'm sure you understand how important it is as a freelancer that you pay the invoices that we send you promptly.
-As I'm also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.
+I’m sure you understand how important it is as a freelancer that you pay the invoices that we send you promptly.
+As I’m also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

 [Payment schedule]